ualberta-smr/PyMigBench/README.md

 a taxonomy of the migration related code changes that we include in PyMigBench.
 Please read the [paper](https://arxiv.org/abs/2207.01124) to learn more about PyMigBench and PyMigTax.

 This repository contains the benchmark data and the tools to explore the data.
-Please visit our [website](https://ualberta-smr.github.io/PyMigBench) to learn more about the dataset and the tool details.
+Please visit our [website](https://ualberta-smr.github.io/PyMigBench) to learn more about the dataset and the tool.